Dhanwanth-Kishan-S/Card-Game/README.md

 ## Features

-- *Simple Gameplay:* Flip cards to reveal emojis and try to match pairs.
+- *Simple Gameplay:* Flip cards to reveal emojis and try to match all the pairs within allotted time(45s).
 - *Responsive Design:* The game is designed to be accessible on various devices.
 - *Interactive:* Engaging and easy-to-understand gameplay for all ages.